-- The parties provide a copy of the mediation briefs, pre-trial conference briefs or other concise summary and key documents ot the Evaluator.
+- The parties provide a copy of the mediation briefs, pre-trial conference briefs or other concise summary and key documents to the Evaluator.
 Each party may include a damages calculation, if they wish to.

 - Depending on the scope agreed to at the procedural conference call, the parties may provide discovery transcript excerpts, witness statements and/or will say statements.
 These may improve the Evaluation.

 - A substantive conference call is held with the lawyers and parties (up to 1 hour).
 The lawyers may provide brief oral presentations (10 – 15 minutes) and answer any questions from the Evaluator.